-Figure 2.
 Ireland's 53 SAC Raised bogs.
 Source: NPWS.

-In terms of management, the focus of NPWS and semi-state agencies such as Bord na Mona and Coillte has been on bog restoration.
+In terms of management, the focus of NPWS and semi-state agencies such as Bord na Móna and Coillte has been on bog restoration.
 The objective is to improve the poor conservation status of raised bogs.
 Many of the site-specific management works on raised bogs focus on rewetting.
 These projects essentially aim to restore the hydrology of sites, which requires drain blocking and sometimes other engineered actions.
 In 2004, Coillte received funding from the EU LIFE Nature Programme to actively restore 571 hectares of raised bog habitat on 14 midland sites in counties Galway, Roscommon, Longford, Westmeath, Meath, Cavan and Laois.

-Another Coillte's LIFE Project "Demonstrating Best Practice in Raised Bog Restoration in Ireland" (LIFE09 NAT/IE/000222) is a nature conservation project jointly funded by EU DG Environment, the

-Department of Arts, Heritage and the Gaeltacht and Coillte (The Irish Forestry Board) under the EU LIFE Nature Programme.
-From 2016-2020, NPWS will be managing the restoration of active raised bog habitat on 12 SAC project sites, which is being funded by LIFE.
+Another Coillte's LIFE Project "Demonstrating Best Practice in Raised Bog Restoration in Ireland" (LIFE09 NAT/IE/000222) was jointly by the Department of Arts, Heritage and the Gaeltacht and Coillte under the EU LIFE Nature Programme.
+From 2016-2020, NPWS has been managing the restoration of active raised bog habitat on 12 SAC project sites, which is being funded by LIFE (link).

-The Bord na Móna raised bog restoration project is focused on a number of drained raised bogs in the midlands.
-Peat dams are used to restore the hydrological function of the raised bog habitats and over 1,400ha have been restored to date (Jan 2016).
+The Bord na Móna raised bog restoration project has been focused on a number of raised bogs in the midlands.
+Bog restoration has focused on the construction of peat dams to restore the hydrological function of the raised bog habitats and over 3,000ha have been restored.